10.7 Raising awareness about youth work

 Since youth work is carried out at the local level, making youth work services visible is also – and particularly – anchored with the local authorities.
 They use a range of methods to raise the profile of their services.
 These efforts aim on the one hand to reach children and young people as potential users, and on the other to make communities familiar with the services.
 Some municipalities have youth information centres with information about activities and services for young people.
 Social media (e.g. Facebook pages for the facilities and associations) and websites play a key role in spreading information about services.
 The local press and other channels are also used to report on open and associational youth work activities.

 In a state and national context, efforts to improve the visibility of youth work are targeted towards political decision-makers in the youth policy field and other sectors.
-From a cross-sectoral perspective, raising the visibility of youth work plays a role in discussions on the certification of skills acquired, in prevention, and in the context of community orientation, to name a few examples.

 At the state (Länder) level, young people keen to engage in social initiatives can visit various websites and drop-in centres to find out more about opportunities for social participation and youth work.